 You have tons of flexibility

-Online learning has opened up educational opportunities for people who might not have had them before, whether due to geography, family responsibilities, even being differently abled.
-With online education, no matter where you live, as long as you have a computer and reliable Internet connection, you have options.
+Online learning has opened up educational opportunities for people who might not have had them before, whether due to where they live, work/family responsibilities, even being differently abled.
+With online education, no matter where you live, as long as you have a computer and Internet connection, you have options.

-Not only that, but you have the convenience of deciding when and where you engage in your online classes.
-Though there will likely be deadlines for assignments and exams, and you may encounter some live lectures and scheduled group discussions (or hangouts for group projects), with online education, you can generally work through the course material at your leisure.
-You can also log in and access course work and lectures at virtually any time, which are handy for reviewing the material for exams.
+Not only that, but you have the convenience of deciding when and where you take your online classes.
+Though there will likely be deadlines for assignments and exams, and you may encounter some live lectures and group discussions, with online education, you can generally work through the course at your leisure.
+You can also log in and access course work and lectures basically any time, which is helpful for reviewing the material for exams.

 You have tons of options too

 You'll find practically any type of degree you’d want offered online: associate, bachelor’s, master’s, certificates, and even doctorates.
-Though there aren't as many online as in-person college choices, you can still conduct a college search to find the online program that fits your needs, including whether you want a hybrid (online and in-person) or an entirely online program.
+Though there aren't as many online college choices as there are brick-and-mortar schools, you can still conduct a college search to find the online program that fits your needs, including whether you want a hybrid (online and in-person) or an entirely online program.

 The cost is generally lower

 No matter what online college program you attend, you will almost certainly save money on room, board, or commuting costs.
 (Just keep in mind that even some predominantly online programs have an in-person component, such as one weekend on campus a month, which may mean you need to pay for travel and lodging.)